R. Kelly breaks his silence on sexual abuse claims: "I have been assassinated"

+Watch CBS News' primetime special, "The Gayle King Interview with R. Kelly," on Friday, March 8, at 8 p.m.
+ET/PT

-In an explosive interview, R. Kelly is breaking his silence about the sexual abuse charges that landed him in jail last month.
-The embattled R&B singer spoke with "CBS This Morning" co-host Gayle King for nearly 80 minutes Tuesday.
-He said all the women now accusing him of physical and sexual abuse are lying.
+R. Kelly broke his silence in an explosive interview about the sexual abuse charges that landed him in jail last month.
+The embattled R&B singer spoke with "CBS This Morning" co-host Gayle King for nearly 80 minutes Tuesday, saying all the women now accusing him of physical and sexual abuse are lying.
+Just 24 hours later, Kelly was back in custody, and authorities said Kelly will stay in jail until he comes up with more than $161,000 in unpaid child support.

+- R. Kelly says parents of the women he lives with handed their daughters over to him

+- R. Kelly says surviving childhood abuse hasn't affected his own behavior

 "I am surprised that you agreed to do it.
 Why are you sitting down with us today?"
 King asked the singer.